Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 A benchmark report based on your actual user data is infinitely more valuable than another "10 tips" post.
 And it positions you as the expert in your space.

-Your founder is your best distribution channel.
-Period.
+The founder is your best distribution channel.
+Full stop.

 The playbook: